banner-bg

 Painting using recycled items

-This is an open-ended activity that allows children to be creative and teaches them to find new uses for old materials.
+This open-ended, process art activity allows children to be creative and teaches them to find new uses for old materials.
 Use recycled materials like toilet paper rolls and plastic bottles to paint and explore different textures and colors.
 Here is a tutorial for inspiration.

 Reading books